 Seth Asarnow and Marcelo Puig — Although Asarnow and Puig both have had distinguished solo careers (e.g. Asarnow has appeared at Davies Symphony Hall with members of the San Francisco Symphony), they have for many years frequently teamed to play Milonga and other forms of tango music at different Sausalito venues.
 They currently perform each Wednesday evening at the Sausalito Seahorse.
 You can download an Asarnow collaboration CD here.

-Lynn Asher — One of the strongest rock vocalists in the Bay Area, with credits that include playing with Big Brother & the Holding Co. (on songs they originally performed with their band member Janis Joplin on vocals) and with Narada Michael Walden.
+Lynn Asher — One of the most popular Sausalito musicians and one of the strongest rock vocalists in the Bay Area, with credits that include playing with Big Brother & the Holding Co. (on songs they originally performed with their band member Janis Joplin on vocals) and with Narada Michael Walden.
 She also teaches voice to a limited number of students and has appeared at major charity fundraisers.
 You can buy her CD or individual tracks here.

 Barrio Manouche — Talented, unique Bay Area Flamenco gypsy jazz band with influences (to my ears) ranging from Gypsy Kings to Chucho Valdes to Jean-Luc Ponty, and in their liner notes they also refer to Miles Davis and John Coltrane.
 After one song you may think you’ve heard someone like them before, but after three or four songs you’ll realize this is something completely new and that the level of talent is very high.
 They perform occasionally in Sausalito at various venues, most recently at Divino.
 You can buy their CD’s (they have released three albums) or individual tracks here.